-April events at Mercer Area Library, 110 E. Venango St., are:
+Mercer Area Library, 110 E. Venango St., has announced these upcoming events:

-• 6 p.m.
-Tuesdays through April 29 – Adult Drawing Classes with instructor Sheila L. Craig.
-Students are to take drawing paper and hard lead and soft lead pencils In addition to drawing basics, the focus will be on ways to enhance drawings with color.
-Registration is required.
+• Tuesday through April 29 – 6 to 7:45 p.m.
+Tuesdays, weekly adult drawing classes with instructor, Sheila L. Craig.
+Bring drawing paper and a hard and soft lead pencil.
+In addition to drawing basics, the focus of the classes will be ways to enhance your drawings with color.
+Class size is limited and registration is required.

 His world’s a stage

 Andrew Wilson calls working as a musical theater performer a “bipolar lifestyle.”